What Is a Virtual Classroom?

 Many learning interventions are planned for months or even years in advance.
 But sometimes, the learning need is more immediate.
 Virtual classroom sessions can be planned and run reasonably quickly.

 An obvious one this, but in simulating the classroom experience without the travel time, virtual classrooms save you money.
-You don’t need to pay a train fare, or the cost of downtime due to travel, while still providing your learners with all the benefits of the classroom (real-time, peer contact, facilitation by an expert, etc.)
+You don’t need to pay travel fares, or the cost of downtime due to travel, while still providing your learners with all the benefits of the classroom (real-time, peer contact, facilitation by an expert, etc.)

-Removing the hassle of travelling to attend a classroom course could also increase motivation in your audience.
-Rather than facing a group of tired learners who’ve battled the London Underground to get to you by 9am, they are fresh, comfortable and engaged when you start the session from their desk or home office.
+Removing the hassle of traveling to attend a classroom course could also increase motivation in your audience.
+Rather than facing a group of tired learners who’ve battled the cramped public transport to get to you by 9am, they're fresh, comfortable and engaged when you start the session from their desk or home office.

-Along with the real-time, ‘just-in-time’ capabilities of virtual classrooms, they are also endlessly reusable.
+Along with the real-time, ‘just-in-time’ capabilities of virtual classrooms, they're also endlessly reusable.
 Most virtual classroom tools allow session-recording, which will record both the on-screen action and the audio/video footage.
 Combined, these become a resource to return to.

 There are two key groups who benefit here.
 First, learners unable to attend the virtual classroom can reap some of the benefits by catching up on what happened.
-This is beneficial for learners who were busy or ill, but also people with a new need – perhaps who have just joined an organisation or moved into a new role.
-Organisations with a high turnover of staff may find this particularly useful.
+This is beneficial for learners who were busy or ill, but also people with a new need—perhaps who have just joined an organization or moved into a new role.
+Organizations with a high turnover of staff may find this particularly useful.

 Second, virtual classroom attendees themselves can return to the recording as a reminder or to refresh their learning.
-Of course, the live, collaborative nature of virtual classrooms is mainly lost in viewing a recording – although there is still something to be said for learning from the questions and mistakes of your peers.
-But they are certainly more reusable than a classroom seminar, and more collaborative than a typical e-learning course.
+Of course, the live, collaborative nature of virtual classrooms is mainly lost in viewing a recording—although there's still something to be said for learning from the questions and mistakes of your peers.
+But they are certainly more reusable than a classroom seminar, and more collaborative than a typical standalone eLearning course.

-So far we’ve looked at virtual classrooms in theory – but what about in practice?
+So far we’ve looked at virtual classrooms in theory, but what about in practice?
 How do you know when to run a virtual classroom?
 Put simply, you should use a virtual classroom when the benefits meet your identified learning need.
-If your learning intervention requires collaboration between a disparate group of learners, a virtual classroom is a likely candidate.
+If your learning intervention requires collaboration between a disparate group of learners, a virtual classroom is likely to be a good candidate.